 2 muddy boots - the odd stile to climb or the occasional hill

-3 muddy boots - many stiles, muddy paths and decent hills but it’s still a walk, not a hike.
+3 muddy boots - many stiles, muddy paths and decent hills

 The River Walk

 Putney to Kew: Thames Riverside Our nearest stations: Putney and Kew Bridge Muddy boots: 1 Distance: 6 miles